o3de/o3de.org/content/blog/posts/remoteobjects.md

 ## What's new

-With O3DE 22.10.0 this functionality has been extended to cover projects and templates, so that it is now possible to download and register projects and templates from a remote source.
-Remote sources have also been extended to cover downloading objects from GitHub repositories.
+With O3DE 22.10.0, we extended this functionality to projects and templates.
+It is now possible to download and register projects and templates from a remote source.
+Additionally, remote sources can download O3DE objects directly from GitHub repositories.

 ## Example